pojntfx/networked-linux-memsync/docs/main.md

 #### Key-Value Stores with Redis

-On such option is Redis, an in-memory key-value store with network access.
+On such option is Redis, an in-memory key-value (KV) store with network access.
 To implement a mount backend, chunk offses can be mapped to keys, and since bytes are a valid key type, the chunk itself can be stored directly in the KV store; if keys don't exist, they are simply treated as empty chunks:

 ```go
 func (b *RedisBackend) ReadAt(p []byte, off int64) (n int, err error) {